Here’s a problem you likely never anticipated: Ice on your HVAC in the middle of summer. It’s actually more common than you think!

 Now it’s time for some investigative work.
 What caused your AC to freeze up in the first place?
 There are a few common culprits:

-If your coils are dirty, the same process occurs.
-Dirt and grime covering the evaporator coils causes air restriction the same way dust does in your filter.
+- Dirty Evaporator Coils: If your coils are dirty, the same process occurs.
+Dirt and grime covering the evaporator coils cause air restriction the same way dust does in your filter.

 Despite what many homeowners may think, refrigerant doesn’t simply get “used up.”
 It doesn’t decrease over time, and it doesn’t evaporate during AC use.
 So if you’re low on refrigerant, there’s no doubt you have a leak.